Lorry Driver Jailed After Drug-Fuelled Horror Crash on A47

-A lorry driver has been sentenced to two years in prison for causing a serious crash while nearly double the legal drug-drive limit.
-Anthony Campbell, 55, from Culross Place, East Kilbride, South Lanarkshire, displayed “unbelievable recklessness” when he lost control of his 44-tonne Scania HGV and crashed into an oncoming Mercedes on the A47 at Guyhirn, near Wisbech, on January 3.
+A lorry driver has been locked up for two years after a terrifying crash on the A47 near Wisbech.
+Anthony Campbell, 55, from East Kilbride, South Lanarkshire, was nearly twice the legal drug-drive limit when his 44-tonne HGV careered into an oncoming Mercedes on January 3.

-PC Boris Kahn of the Bedfordshire, Cambridgeshire, and Hertfordshire Serious Collision Investigation Unit commented on the case, saying, “Campbell displayed unbelievable recklessness and ignorance in getting behind the wheel after smoking cannabis.
-It is nothing short of a miracle that the driver and the passenger in the Mercedes are still here today.”
+PC Boris Kahn from the Serious Collision Investigation Unit slammed Campbell’s actions.
+He said, “Campbell displayed unbelievable recklessness and ignorance in getting behind the wheel after smoking cannabis.
+It is nothing short of a miracle that the driver and passenger in the Mercedes are still here today.”

-The Mercedes driver, a 33-year-old man from Birmingham, suffered minor injuries in the crash.
-However, the passenger, a 38-year-old man, sustained serious injuries and was airlifted to Addenbrooke’s Hospital in Cambridge for surgery.
+The Mercedes driver, a 33-year-old man from Birmingham, escaped with minor injuries.
+But the passenger, 38, suffered serious facial injuries and was airlifted to Addenbrooke’s Hospital for surgery.

-PC Kahn emphasized the dangers of drug driving, stating, “Anyone who drives after taking illegal drugs is putting people’s lives at risk, and it is completely unacceptable.
+PC Kahn added, “Anyone who drives after taking illegal drugs is putting people’s lives at risk, and it is completely unacceptable.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.